jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 A table is either a **heap** or, if it has a **clustered index,** a clustered table.
 A heap is simply unsorted data pages; the order of its contents (i.e., how its rows are allocated across data pages) will be determined initially by data entry and then by DBMS-initiated changes (for efficiency's sake).
 A clustered index, on the other hand, introduces sorting that is implemented at the level of pages through the row offset array AKA slot array; see Sheffield (2012).
 For this reason, there can be only one clustered index per table.

-Heaps and clustered tables may have multiple **non-clustered indexes** that, via pointers, provide 'directories' to alternate sort orders: "A [non-clustered] database index is, after all, very much like the index at the end of a book: it occupies its own space, it is highly redundant, and it refers to the actual information stored in a different place"  (Winand, n.d. a).
+Heaps and clustered tables may have multiple **non-clustered indexes** that, [via doubly linked lists with pointers,](http://use-the-index-luke.com/sql/anatomy/the-leaf-nodes) provide 'directories' to alternate sort orders, "very much like the index at the end of a book: it occupies its own space, it is highly redundant, and it refers to the actual information stored in a different place"  (Winand, n.d. a).

 The leaves of non-clustered indexes are also stored in pages: